Kinto/kinto/docs/tutorial.rst

 .. note::

-    With *Basic Auth*, users registration is , necessary, a unique user identifier is built using any combination of username and password.
-    Consequently, users cannot change their password without losing access to their data.
+    With *Basic Auth* a unique identifier needs to be associated with each user.
+This identifier is built using a combination of username and password, therefore users cannot change their password without losing access to their data.

 Let us fetch our new collection of tasks: